stemid/captiveportal/README.md

 # Captive Portal

-Captive portal webpage written with simplicity in mind.
+A basic captive portal stack aiming to do the following.

   - Present a webpage to the user
   - User submits a form
   - Plugins are executed with form data
+  - Plugins can deny a user access
   - User is granted access to whatever treasure the portal is guarding

 This is a commonly seen setup in public Wifi networks or hotspots.

-This app was specifically written for such a hotspot and as such requires a lot of other configuration around it.
-This is an ongoing [documentation project here](https://wiki.sydit.se/teknik:guider:networking:captive_portal_med_iptables).
+At the heart of this stack is a simple Python Bottle application but this stack requires a lot of other configuration around it.

 ## More documentation

-I've moved all examples from the [aforementioned wiki-page](https://wiki.sydit.se/teknik:guider:networking:captive_portal_med_iptables) to the docs/examples directory.
+I've moved all examples from the [old wiki-page](https://wiki.sydit.se/teknik:guider:networking:captive_portal_med_iptables) to the docs/examples directory.

 # Get started